phpons/cloud-microservices-assignment/README.md

     --max-cpu 24 \
     --max-memory 64
 ```

-We strongly recommend updating the tutorial with the expected parameters of the cluster.
-Terraform would be a good option here.

 ### 4. Services Deployment
 All services and monitoring stack were deployed to GCP with the command: